shaitanzx/Fooocus_extend/README.md

    - Prompt Translate
    - PhotoMaker - generating images with a reference face
    - InstantID - generating images with a reference face (NATIVE FOOOCUS SUPPORT)
-   - Inswapper - face replacements in the generated image
+   - FaceEnhancer - face enhancer, face replacementsand upscale in the generated image
-   - CodeFormer - face enhancer
    - Vector - vector image generation
 2. Additional modules
    - Image Batch - generation with a batch of reference images
    - Prompt Batch - generating a prompt batch
    - X/Y/Z Plot - a module that allows you to generate images by changing various parameters
-   - Inswapper - face replacements in the generated image
-   - CodeFormer - face enhancer
+   - FaceEnhancer - face enhancer, face replacementsand upscale
    - Remove Background
    - Cleaner - removes small unnecessary objects from images and videos.
    - Vector - allows you to convert a raster image into a vector